I try not to write about gun violence. The gun violence won’t let me though.

 It’s the kids that stick.

-When I think of that shooting and those kids, I can’t help but think about something an old teammate I served with told me.
+When I think of that shooting and those kids, I can’t help but think about something an old teammate said to me when I was in the military.

 “I can’t really overstate the impact of modern ammunition of the human body” he said.